Background for HYTA

 - A violation, attempted violation, or conspiracy to violate the prohibition on assault with intent to commit criminal sexual conduct (other than 3rd-degree CSC with a victim at least 13 years of age but less than 16 years of age and 4th-degree CSC with a victim at least 13 years of age but less than 16 years of age and the actor is 5 or more years older than the victim).

-The Law Offices of Shannon M. Smith is familiar with the Holmes Youthful Trainee Act, and it's changes.
+The Smith Blythe, PC is familiar with the Holmes Youthful Trainee Act, and it's changes.
 Our office is the most familiar with the HYTA laws as they relate to sex crimes and has been successful in getting youthful defendants HYTA status.
 If you or a loved one is facing charges of a sex crime call our office to set up a consultation to see if HYTA may be an option for your case.